By the numbers.

 Programme work is anchored by developing viable business models with regional banks that create high-impact results that widen financial inclusion in a business-sustainable way.
 To do this, Scale2Save relies on customer insight to help develop those models by working together with local financial institutions and partner organisations.

+The programme supports technical assistance to banks.
+It also conducts research to provide evidence to banks that low-balance savings is possible.
+Learnings harvested from the programme will be shared with the wider banking sector and relevant stakeholders.
 At the same time, Scale2Save is committed to boost banks' reliability too.
 That means weaving the programme's aims into the fabric of partner bank strategies, encourage needed culture change within their organisations while fostering a continuous learning environment for people working within them.

 Why it's important